Want to make purchases now and pay no interest for up to 15 months? Compare 0% purchase rate credit cards to find the right card for you.

 Some such cards offer promotional balance transfer rates as well.
 If you do plan to use such a card for balance transfers, know that both offers run independently of each other, and there’s a good chance that the purchase rate offer may be forfeited if you have a balance on your account.

-When you’re comparing cards with 0% p.a. purchase rate offers pay due attention to the following aspects:
+When you’re comparing cards with 0% p.a. purchase rate offers its important to pay due attention to the following aspects:

 - Length of interest-free period